Essential Data Breach Protection Tips

 Moreover, this strategy should be regularly reviewed and updated to adapt to new threats against your industry.

-Conduct regular security audits, penetration testing, and vulnerability assessments to evaluate the effectiveness of your organization’s security measures.
+Conduct regular security audits, penetration testing, and vulnerability assessments.
 These tests will help you identify areas for improvement and ensure that your security controls are functioning as intended.
-To help avoid biases and have a realistic view of an attack, it often makes sense to hire an external cybersecurity firm to conduct the test,
+To help avoid biases and have a realistic view of an attack, it often makes sense to hire an external cybersecurity firm to conduct the test.

 Provide ongoing training for employees on cybersecurity best practices, including how to recognize phishing attacks, the importance of strong passwords, and how to securely handle sensitive patient information.
 Regular training will ensure that staff members are able to identify and prevent potential threats.